diagonal-finance/examples/integrations/stripe/subscriptions/client/react/README.md

 ## Diagonal with Stripe integration client example

-This example shows how you can build a subscription integration with Stripe using [React](https://reactjs.org/).
+This example shows how you can build a subscription integration handlig fiat and crypto payments using [Diagonal](https://docs.diagonal.finance) with [Stripe](https://stripe.com/docs) and [React](https://reactjs.org/).

+The client is dependent on the server, which is a Node.js app.
+Follow the guide at [integrations/stripes/subscriptions](./../../README.md#how-to-run-locally) to be able to run the entire demo.

 ## How to run locally